This is what bothers me about #barefoot.

 2. That my scaly dragon feet aren’t dragging down my knees, hips, and spine with every step.
-Yes, my feet are scaly and inflamed, but you know what parts aren’t?
+Yes, my feet are scaly and inflamed, but you know what parts aren't?
 My joints.
 Those are (probably) pink and pretty and ready for a photo shoot.
-You get to pick, see — red scaly feet or red scaly knee cartilage.
+You get to pick, see -- red scaly feet or red scaly knee cartilage.
 And, P.S.
-Skin turns over faster cartilage does, and is designed to keep sloughing off; your cartilage isn’t.
+Skin turns over faster than cartilage does, and is designed to keep sloughing off; your cartilage isn't.
 You make the call.

 3. That I am not one of the 20,000,000 people in the US who have neuropathy of the feet.
 That I can feel something as tiny as a grain of rice under my foot.
-And, even though that little grain of rice want me to kick my feet about the place, my nerves aren’t in the process of dying.
+And, even though that little grain of rice makes me want to kick my feet about the place, my nerves aren’t in the process of dying.
 The rice is there to let me know that the use of my foot muscles are keeping foot death at bay.
 Thank you, foot muscles.
 Thank you to my son who spread rice all over the floor. (www.neuropathy.org)

 4. Grounding.
 Have you heard of it?
-Researchers are beginning to examine the human’s relationship with the Earth.
+Researchers are beginning to examine the human's relationship with the Earth.
 Evidently, when you walk barefoot on the planet (natural surfaces) there is something happening in terms of exchange.
-Evidently, the exchange between human and planet is different than human and footwear.
+Evidently, the exchange between human and planet is different than between human and footwear.
 Or footwear and asphalt.
 The research was just published this year, but the fact that research is being published in the Journal of Environmental and Public Health means that there is something to the data.

 Abstract: Environmental medicine generally addresses environmental factors with a negative impact on human health.
 However, emerging scientific research has revealed a surprisingly positive and overlooked environmental factor on health: direct physical contact with the vast supply of electrons on the surface of the Earth.
 Modern lifestyle separates humans from such contact.
 The research suggests that this disconnect may be a major contributor to physiological dysfunction and unwellness.
 Reconnection with the Earth's electrons has been found to promote intriguing physiological changes and subjective reports of well-being.
 Earthing (or grounding) refers to the discovery of benefits-including better sleep and reduced pain-from walking barefoot outside or sitting, working, or sleeping indoors connected to conductive systems that transfer the Earth's electrons from the ground into the body.
 This paper reviews the earthing research and the potential of earthing as a simple and easily accessed global modality of significant clinical importance.